yanaleksandrov/vite-starter/README.md

 # Start the development server
 npm run dev

-# Checks your code for any linting errors
-npm run lint

-# Tries to automatically fix any linting errors present in your code
-npm run lint:fix

 # Formats your code in a consistent, predefined style using Prettier
 npm run format

 # Build for production
 npm run build

-# Preview the build
-npm run preview

-# Build and preview the project
-npm run buildpreview
 ```

 ## Folder Structure